Forge (character): Divided We Stand

 Forge suffers an array of injuries, including serious head trauma, from Bishop's attack during his mad quest to murder the first mutant child following M-Day.
 Bishop steals several time travel devices that Forge is reverse engineering.
 Throughout his recovery, Forge is obsessed with recreating his notes and research on these devices.
-Fixated to an unhealthy degree on this project, Forge shuts himself off in his home at Eagle Plaza to devote all his time to this work.
-But before he begins, he enhances his home's defense systems to ensure that he never falls victim to such an attack again.
+Fixated to an unhealthy degree on this project, Forge shuts himself away in his home at Eagle Plaza to devote all his time to this work.
+However, before he begins, he enhances his home's defense systems to ensure that he never falls victim to such an attack again.

 Ghost Box

-Forge later returns in Astonishing X-Men #29, when the X-Men fly to his complex on Wundagore Mountain to confront him about his apparent role in an inter-dimensional invasion of Earth.
-After following a trail of mysteriously genetically created mutants and death, the X-Men track Forge down, who through a monologue, reveals his true madness.
+Forge returns in Astonishing X-Men #29, when the X-Men fly to his complex on Wundagore Mountain to confront him about his apparent role in an inter-dimensional invasion of Earth.
+After following a trail of mysteriously genetically created mutants and death, the X-Men track down Forge, who reveals his madness.
 He wants to save the world from the Annexation, an invasion from a parallel world on the other side of the Ghost Box, the trans-dimensional teleporter.
 He plans to send the X-Men to the parallel universe that is home to the Ghost Boxes to destroy them before the Annexation begins.
 The X-Men try to talk Forge down, but he rebukes them and forcibly opens the Ghost Box, risking all life on Earth.
 Thanks to the assistance of Abigail Brand and Beast, a laser is shot into the opening of the Ghost Box.
 Before everything is destroyed, Ororo offers Forge a chance to come back with them.
 A bitter Forge rejects her offer, and stays in his complex as it is destroyed.

 Cable and X-Force

-As part of Marvel NOW!, Forge is shown to still be alive following the destruction of his complex, and has apparently restored his original right hand (but still uses a prosthetic for his right leg).
-Forge is approached by Cable (after he used his telepathic abilities to help cure him of his insanity) to be in a new X-Force team created by Cable.
+As part of Marvel NOW!, Forge is shown to still be alive following the destruction of his complex.
+He has apparently restored his original right hand (but still uses a prosthetic for his right leg).
+Forge is approached by Cable (after he used his telepathic abilities to help cure Forge of insanity) to be in a new X-Force team created by Cable.